burstable-ai/burst/docs/source/getting_started.rst

 This configuration will, by default, set up your account to use a powerful GPU when you run burst with ``--gpu``, a medium-power CPU for testing when you run burst with ``--no-gpu``, and a default harddisk with 175 Gb.

-To set up other hardware configurations, see :ref:`the detailed configuration instructions.<configuration_page>`.
+To set up other hardware configurations, see :ref:`the detailed configuration instructions.<ug_configuration>`.

 .. _usage_sec: